 The new program officially launches November 13th with staff training.
 Families begin moving in November 14th.

-The Family Addictions Program is open to families across Canada and has space to serve up to six families.
+The Family Centred Addiction Program is open to families across Canada and has space to serve up to six families.